Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Storey's Way, Cambridge, CB3 0DZ](https://maps.app.goo.gl/9XHjMryLeMNUBgbx5)

 Check in from 16.00 on the day of arrival at the Porters’ Lodge and check out by 10.00 on the day of departure.
-The Porter's Lodge is open 24 hours.
+The Porter's Lodge is open 24 hours a day.

+The Porters Lodge telephone number is 01223 339029.

 There is no catering on this site.
-Breakfast will be served at Trinity Hall's central site on Trinity Lane from 7.45
+Breakfast will be served at Trinity Hall's central site on Trinity Lane from 7.45.

-The Porters Lodge telephone number is 01223 339029.

 There is no smoking allowed inside or outside at Wychfield.
 There is a designated smoking area near block K, please ask the Porters for more information.